Cargo Lashing and Securing Services in Vietnam

 • Commercial dispute between cargo owner, shipowner, charterer and logistics provider

-For project cargo, heavy equipment and breakbulk cargo, lashing and securing should be planned before cargo arrives at the port, not after loading has already started.
+For project cargo, heavy equipment, steel and breakbulk cargo, lashing and securing should be reviewed before cargo arrives at the loading area, not after the cargo is already on board.

 Common Cargo Securing Methods

-The correct securing method depends on cargo type, vessel arrangement, cargo weight, stowage location and voyage condition.
-SVC Marine can coordinate with local teams and relevant parties to support suitable cargo securing arrangements.
+The correct securing method depends on cargo type, vessel arrangement, cargo weight, stowage location, voyage route and expected sea condition.

-Depending on the cargo and vessel, securing work may include:
+Depending on the cargo and vessel, SVC Marine may carry out:

 • Chain lashing